Content Neutrality Network Price Hits $0.0000 on Major Exchanges (CNN)

-Content Neutrality Network (CURRENCY:CNN) traded 22% higher against the U.S. dollar during the 24 hour period ending at 9:00 AM Eastern on December 16th.
-Content Neutrality Network has a total market capitalization of $358,283.72 and approximately $17,630.00 worth of Content Neutrality Network was traded on exchanges in the last 24 hours.
-One Content Neutrality Network coin can now be purchased for about $0.0000 or 0.00000000 BTC on major exchanges.
-In the last seven days, Content Neutrality Network has traded 8.6% lower against the U.S. dollar.
+Content Neutrality Network (CURRENCY:CNN) traded 12.7% lower against the US dollar during the one day period ending at 19:00 PM Eastern on December 18th.
+Content Neutrality Network has a total market capitalization of $338,246.84 and approximately $11,878.00 worth of Content Neutrality Network was traded on exchanges in the last 24 hours.
+One Content Neutrality Network coin can now be purchased for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+During the last week, Content Neutrality Network has traded up 6.3% against the US dollar.

 - Polygon (MATIC) traded up 0.1% against the dollar and now trades at $2.00 or 0.00003275 BTC.